Delaware Paid Family and

 Medical Leave (DE PFML)

-Delaware Paid Family and Medical Leave (DE PFML) provides wage replacement benefits to eligible employees who need time off from work for qualifying reasons.
+Delaware Paid Family and Medical Leave (DE PFML) provides wage replacement benefits and leave to eligible employees who need time off from work for qualifying reasons.
 Employees may be eligible if they are unable to work due to injury or illness, including pregnancy and childbirth (PML), for paid parental leave (PPL) to bond with a new child, or for paid family leave (PFL) to care for a family member with a serious health condition and to address a military exigency.

 Employers can participate in the state-run program, Delaware Paid Leave, or they can self-insure or fully insure a private plan.